danielsuo/turkey/paper/README.md

 - Generate figures from data during compile
 - Measure overhead of converting to work queue.
 What if we changed parallelism at different stage?
 - What if we changed grain size dynamically?
+- Not just cloud providers, but cloud service providers (e.g., db as a service)
+- Other applications (e.g., dbs)
+- Multi-tenancy vs cloud